 The best part of this show?
 It allowed a three-day weekend!

-a past partner’s new job offers every other Friday off.
+someone’s new job offers every other Friday off.
 So we took advantage of this window of free time for the both of us and drove to northern New Mexico.
 Specifically, we went to the Wild Rivers Recreation Area of the Rio Grande Gorge.

 The weekend featured some nice hiking, some relaxed camping and a bit of history, too.
 All in all, a chance to re-center ourselves and again prove what is important to me: Spending time outdoors with a person I hope to have in my life for many years to come.

 We left Colorado Friday and made out way down to New Mexico taking the back roads when we could.

 There is something about this area of southern Colorado and northern New Mexico that always fascinated me.
 There is a blend of Spanish and Native cultures, the strong cultural roots and the deep and long history that is not common to most of the American west.
 These factors make for an area where I always want to return.

 Then there is the natural beauty.
 The Sangre De Cristo and the San Juans mountain are easily the most striking ranges in Colorado (and extends into New Mexico) and the southwest landscape of this area (red rocks, arroyos, gorges and volcanic rock) was one of the highlights for me during my Continental Divide Trail thru-hike.

 We arrived at our destination over traversing over the volcanic plain.
 We briefly walked to an overlook before the entrance station and stood amazed the site of the Rio Grande below.
 A site unexpected in this wide, open area.

 We made camp and decided to take a quick hike to La Junta Point to see the confluence of the Red River and the Rio Grande.

 As we worked our way down into the gorge, the views continued to impress.